schoen/unicast-extensions/rfcs/draft-gilmore-taht-240space.md

 Much has changed since the 240/4 address range was first set aside as EXPERIMENTAL.

-IPv4 address exaustion happened, on schedule, in 2011.
+IPv4 address exhaustion happened, on schedule, in 2011.
 Demand for IPv4 and IPv6 to IPv4 translation technologies spiked, leveraging [@!RFC1918], with [@!RFC7289] CGNs, [@!RFC6333] DS-Lite, and
 [@!RFC6877] 464XLAT becoming widely adopted.
-While each of these solutions is inadaquate in their own way, and pure IPv6 superior, the need for IPv4 address space appears unslakable for the next 20 years.
+While each of these solutions is inadequate in their own way, and pure IPv6 superior, the need for IPv4 address space appears unslakable for the next 20 years.